Quotennial/quotennial.github.io/_posts/2019-08-29-friends-analysis.md

 toc_icon: "mug-hot"  #  Font Awesome icon name (without fa prefix)
 ---

+Better intro needed

-This post will use the data collected in a previous post to analyse the T.V.show FRIENDS.
+This article will use the data collected in a [previous post](https://quotennial.github.io/friends-engineering/) to analyse the T.V.show FRIENDS.
 It has been a really enjoyable hobby projected one I have been wanting to do for a while.
 Hopefully it provides an alternative look at the most looked-at show.
 As always, feel free to skip the coding bits and jump to the visualisations, hope you enjoy!

 # The Most Popular Friend